erfurtjohn/advanced-mobile-location/README.md

 ```

 ### Changing default position of marker
-To change the default position of the command center marker, you just need to the replace the coordinates of the variable `controlCenter` in line 63 in `index.html`.
+To change the default position of the command center marker, you just need to replace the coordinates of the variable `controlCenter` in `index.html`.

 ### Changing center position of map
-Basically replace the coordinates from the variable `centeredView` in line 62 in `index.html`.
+Basically replace the coordinates from the variable `centeredView` in `index.html`.

 ### Changing tile server
 This software makes use of the free open street map tile server, which is required for displaying the map.
-To change the tile server just replace the url string for the variable `tileServer` in line 64 in `index.html`.
+To change the tile server just replace the url string for the variable `tileServer` in `index.html`.

 A list of some available servers can be found [here](https://wiki.openstreetmap.org/wiki/Tile_servers).
 An optional tile server can be found on [maptiler.com](https://maptiler.com) (registration required).

 ### Example configuration
-The default configuration will look like the following:
+The default configuration will look like the following code snippet:
 ```javascript
 let centeredView = [51.37390, 7.54550],
     controlCenter = [51.3739, 7.54545],